canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

-- Run `sudo apt update`.
-You should notice in the output that you’re accessing packages from all the enabled services (for now, ESM).
+- Run `sudo apt update`

+You should notice in the output that you’re accessing packages from all the enabled services (for now, ESM):

 ```bash
 u@mib:~$ sudo apt update